rust-lang/rust/text/0000-crt-link.md

   heavyweight solution as we'd have to start distributing new artifacts and such.

-* Another possibility would be to start storing metdata in the "target name" along the lines of `x86_64-pc-windows-msvc+static`.
+* Another possibility would be to start storing metadata in the "target name" along the lines of `x86_64-pc-windows-msvc+static`.
 This is a pretty big design space, though, which may not play well with Cargo and build scripts, so for now it's preferred to avoid this rabbit hole of design if possible.